 WHO WE ARE

-The Climate Witness Project is a faith-based climate justice organization that is a joint initiative of the Christian Reformed Church, North America (CRCNA) and the global humanitarian organization World Renew.
+The Climate Witness Project is a faith-based climate justice organization that is a joint initiative of the global humanitarian organization World Renew and the Christian Reformed Church, North America (CRCNA).
 We have organizers working in regions throughout the United States and Canada.
 We are motivated by our Christian faith to partner with church communities, other faith communities, and neighborhood, non-profit, and government partners to build the political and social will to take meaningful and urgent action on the climate crisis.

 We do our work primarily through public policy advocacy, energy stewardship guidance, worship resources, awareness-raising, and education, and we are particularly aware of the disproportionately severe impact of climate change on poor communities and communities of color.
 Ultimately, we envision a world that echoes God's love for creation, is engaging in a racially and economically just transition from fossil fuels to renewable energy, and is helping communities to adapt to the impacts of climate change and live well in spite of them.